 '''

+This will run through all cameras.

-python tools/run_all_tests.py
+python tools/run all tests.py

 '''

-This can be run with the camera, reboot and/or noinit arguments (see below), and in general any args provided to this command line will be passed to each script as it is executed.
+This can be run with the camera, reboot and/or device arguments (see below), and in general any args provided to this command line will be passed to each script as it is executed.

 '''

+This will only run tests for camera 1.

 python tools/run all tests.py camera=1

 '''